petershin/liferay-learn/docs/courses/latest/en/commerce-architect/configuring-products-and-skus/configuring-skus.md

 1. Select the SKU corresponding to the 100ml option.

-1. Click on the *Inventory* tab.
+1. Click the *Inventory* tab.

-   Only the warehouse in Minnesota serves consumer orders and business orders whereas the warehouse in Oklahoma is solely for fulfilling business orders.
+   Only the warehouse in Minnesota serves consumer orders and business orders whereas the warehouse in Oklahoma solely fulfills business orders.

 1. Enter the quantity as 870 for the Minnesota warehouse.